At this point, we’ve covered how to create both dynamic arrays using std::vector

 However, there is another, older way to create arrays in C++.
 These are commonly called C-style arrays.

 Where possible, we should avoid using them.
 They have many problems, and this lesson will cover some of them.
-However, they are a fundamental, built-in part of the language, so it’s important we understand them.
-They crop up all the time when integrating with other APIs and libraries, and we’ll see them constantly being used when we’re researching new topics.
+However, they are a fundamental, built-in part of the language, so we should familiarise ourselves with them.

 C-style arrays are built right into the language - no #include